WalletScrutiny/WalletScrutinyCom/docs/attestations.md

   "kind":    30302,
   "tags":    [
     ["d",      "<attestation-event-id>"],
+    ["x",      "<asset-event-id>"],
     ["result", false]
   ],
   "content": "I don't get the same result as the attester.
 Got differences in file xx and yy" }
 ```

 *Note: Replacing the Attestation event invalidates the Endorsement.
-Clients should find where this happens and ask for re-endorsement.*
+Clients should find where this happens and ask for
+re-endorsement.* To be able to point to a user that an Endorsement was made for an Attestation of an Asset, the
+Endorsement also must point to the Asset, or it will be left orphan.
+That way we can show the outdated Endorsement in
+the application page.

 ## Documentation needed
 ### For Reproducers